aberesamwel/Akan--name-finder/README.md

 For any inquiries or feedback, please contact me at [your-email@example.com].

-Thank you for visiting my Photography Portfolio website!
+Thank you for visiting my Akan Name Generator!